luchia/luchia.github.io/_posts/2016-04-23-hackathon-customer-admin.md

 permalink: hackathon-customer-admin
 ---

 This is a continuation of my work with Security Innovation on the CMD + CTRL hackathon project.
-The first part in this series can be seen [here](http://luchia.com.au/hackathon-participant).
 In this case study, you'll see how I developed the Customer Admin user for this application.

 To understand where this project began, let's take a look at some screenshots of the existing design for this user -